 Born in Prussia (Germany) in 1818, young Karl was educated by his father, who was a student of humanism and the Enlightenment.
 At 12, was sent to public school to be educated by a friend of his father, who also happened to be an ardent humanist (humanists are atheists who believe that man can solve all their problems APART FROM GOD or religious morality).
 Having married the daughter of another close friend of his father (a radical in his own right), Marx made his way to Berlin where he fell under the spell of the teachings of Hegel (the philosopher who heavily influenced Jung, Freud, Nietzsche, and many others --- all ardent and outspoken atheists).
 Soon after, Marx met Engels (who had himself become an atheist), and within a few years had become good enough buddies to co-author their magnus opus --- the The Communist Manifesto.

 Vladimir Ilyich Ulyanov (aka Lenin) was born into a wealthy family in Czarist Russia in 1870 (Marx was about 50).
 Although he grew up in the church, after Lenin's father died when he was 16, he renounced his faith in God and became an atheist.
 Having married a Marxist educator, he started or joined numerous radical revolutionary groups, eventually being exiled to Siberia for three years.
 Upon his release, Lenin established the Russian Social Democratic Labor Party (RSDLP).
-After years of starting newspapers, founding and running radical organizations, and traveling to constant speaking engagements to promote the RSDLP (in many ways like the early life of Hitler as described in John Toland's 1976 biography, Adolph Hitler), he saw an opportunity and made his play.
+After years of starting newspapers, founding and running radical organizations, and traveling to constant speaking engagements to promote the RSDLP (in many ways reminiscent of the early life of Hitler as described in John Toland's 1976 biography, Adolph Hitler), he saw an opportunity and made his play.

 When WWI broke out in 1914, Russia, just like what would happen a few decades later in WWII, found itself at war with Germany.
 At the end of the war, Lenin took power of the Reds or Bolsheviks (the more radical branch of the RSDLP) in a civil war against the Whites or Mensheviks.
-Lenin's "Reds" came out on top, and when Lenin seized control of Russia in 1917 he enacted a series of laws, which in most ways were not only extremely suppressive, but 180 degrees opposite of the core principles of our Constitution.
+Lenin's "Reds" came out on top, and when Lenin seized control of Russia in 1917 he enacted a series of laws, which in most ways were not only extremely oppresive, but 180 degrees opposite of the core principles of our Constitution.

 Josef Stalin's use of political power made Lenin look like an angel.
 His purges are legendary for their scope and depth, slaughtering millions upon millions of those who disagreed with him (alongside those he thought might disagree with him --- those with any higher education were usually the first to go).
 After victory in WWII, the Soviet Union immediately and aggressively began exporting communism around the globe.
 Much of Europe became communist.
 China, North Korea, and numerous other countries in the region rapidly followed.
-And more recently, parts of Africa (ETHIOPIA for a number of years) and Latin America (Venezuela, Honduras, Cuba, El-Salvador, etc) have come under its spell.
+And more recently, parts of Africa (ETHIOPIA for a number of years) and Latin America (VENEZUELA, Honduras, Cuba, El-Salvador, etc) have come under its spell.
 How has communism worked out for Joe-average citizens in these countries?

 As Terry Eagleton argued in Why Marx Was Right (2011), Marxism isn't about violent world revolution, tyrannical dictatorships, or unachievable utopian fantasies.
 I think Marx matters to medicine for three reasons.
 First, Marx offers a critique of society, a method of analysis, that enables explication of disquieting trends in modern medicine and public health—privatized health economies.....
 Second, Marxism defends a set of values.
 The free self-determination of the individual, an equitable society, the end of exploitation, deepening possibilities for public participation in shaping collective choices, refusing to accept the fixity of human nature and believing in our capacity to change, and keeping a sense of the interdependence and indivisibility of our common humanity.
 Finally, Marxism is a call to engage, an invitation to join the struggle to protect the values we share.
 You don't have to be a Marxist to appreciate Marx.
 As the centenary of his birth approaches, we might agree that medicine has a great deal to learn from Marx.

 Horton is right about one thing however.
-Since society has forgotten just how terrible this political system really is we do have a great deal to learn from Karl Marx.
+Since society has forgotten just how terrible this political system really is, we do have a great deal to learn from Karl Marx.
 We should all be students of history (as opposed to 21st century revisionist history) so that we don't, in the words of Marx himself, repeat it.
-For all the problems we have in American healthcare today (they are many, and I have ROUNDLY AND REPEATEDLY LAMBASTED THEM --- including HERE), I would challenge Horton to show me a communist nation where healthcare for the common man is even the remotest semblance of what we have access to here in the United States of America?
+For all the problems we have in American healthcare today (they are legion, and I have ROUNDLY AND REPEATEDLY LAMBASTED THEM --- including HERE), I would challenge Horton to show me a communist nation where healthcare for the common man is even the remotest semblance of what we have access to here in the United States of America.

 In fact Richard, show me a country where communism has worked out at all?
-Unfortunately, there are 100,000,000 people we can't ask this question of.
+Unfortunately, there are at least 100,000,000 people we can't ask this question of.
 The Lancet is lying when it tries to tell you that communism isn't about utopian fantasies.
 The truth is, Horton and his ilk are living on FANTASY ISLAND.
 But when he needs that emergency appendectomy, he should pray (I'm not sure who to) that he doesn't have to go to Cuba or North Korea to have it done!

 | || || |